▲ SIGMATERMINAL Open Terminal →

 Is BA a buy right now?

-Boeing Co's current read is a Recovery / Cyclical Rebound setup with 62 confidence over a 3-6 months horizon.
-Valuation: OVERVALUED.
+Boeing Co's current read is a value-trap / recovery watch setup with 52 confidence over a 3-6 months horizon.
+Valuation: overvalued on current earnings, fair on recovery scenario.
 See the full bull and bear case above, or run a live analysis for the exact entry, target and stop.

 Is BA overvalued?